reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

  - To ensure [rollback safety](https://aws.amazon.com/builders-library/ensuring-rollback-safety-during-deployments/), the deployments should be multi-phase, shared state and messages sent between services should be versioned.

 ### Reliability
 Reliability is the first software quality in the list that we mostly hurt, not aid when we split smaller responsibilities between the components.
-Although, if engineered properly, microservices can improve availability: when one service is sick, others might still serve something for the users, the inherent [fallability of distributed systems](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) hits harder.
-Also, "if engineered properly" is an important caveat :).
+If engineered properly (an important caveat!), a microservice architecture can be more available: when one service is sick, others might still serve something for the users.
+However, the inherent [fallability of distributed systems](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) hits harder: when there are more remote communications between services there are more ways how things could go wrong, including network partition or degradation.

 Discussing the pros and cons of microservices is not the main goal of this article, but there are plenty of good materials on this topic, the reliability aspect in particular: [1](https://www.martinfowler.com/articles/microservice-trade-offs.html), [2](https://dwmkerr.com/the-death-of-microservice-madness-in-2018/), [3](https://developer.ibm.com/technologies/microservices/articles/challenges-and-benefits-of-the-microservice-architectural-style-part-1/).